privacy-scaling-explorations/zkevm-specs/specs/precompile/04dataCopy.md

 2. Do a busmapping lookup for CallContext last Call's CallDataLength.
 3. Do a busmapping lookup for CallContext last Call's ReturnDataOffset.
 4. Do a busmapping lookup for CallContext last Call's ReturnDataLength.
+4. Do a busmapping lookup for CallContext last Call's ID.
 5. Do a CopyTable lookup to verify the copy from calldata to current call context memory.
 6. Do a CopyTable lookup to verify the copy from calldata to precompile call context memory.